 Anti-histamines are classified in three groups.
 First generation anti-histamines are useful for severe allergic reaction but can cause drowsiness and include diphenhydramine and chlorphenamine.

 Second or third generation anti-histamines are less likely to cause drowsiness.
 These include loratadine and cetirizine.
 These are usually recommended and are often useful for treating the symptoms of seasonal allergic reaction.
 Some anti-histamines are available over the counter while others may be on prescription only.
+Typical in the UK is Clarityn, a Loratadine medicine freely available in most supermarkets in seven tablet (one week) packets.
+These can help alleviate allergic rhinitis (e.g. hayfever) such as sneeziing, runny or itchy nose, and burning or itchy eyes.
+These may also help alleviate urticara such as nettle rash.
 First generation anti-histamines can also be useful as a sleep aid to prevent itching and scratching disturbing a nights kip.
 Anything that helps to break the itch-scratch cycle is beneficial as scratching can introduce severe skin abrasion/scratches with the chance of infection.
-Particularly important on the trail where finger nails could be harbouring numerous germs.
+This is particularly important on the trail where finger nails could be harbouring numerous germs.

 First Aid Kit- solo use for Multi-Day Hikes: Lightweight